Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Below are some image-addressing conventions:

-• Image names are typically made up of slash-separated elements.
-The image name is typically prefixed by a hostname that complies with standard DNS naming rules but does not need to include underscores.
+• Image names are typically composed of slash-separated elements.
+They are typically prefixed by a hostname that complies with standard DNS naming rules but does not need to include underscores.

 • Any image name that lacks a hostname is assumed to belong to the default public registry docker.io.

-• Other public registry addresses include: gcr.io for Google, public.ecr.aws for Amazon, and azurecr.io for Microsoft Azure.
+• Other public registry addresses include gcr.io for Google, public.ecr.aws for AWS and azurecr.io for Microsoft Azure.

-When specifying a name for your image, you will need to give the User/Account name of your organization on the repository and the name of the image and repository to which it belongs, as seen in the screenshot below:
+When specifying a name for your image, you will need to give the user/account (name of your organization on the repository), the name of the image, and the repository to which it belongs, as seen in the screenshot below:

 Authenticating to Registries